Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 3. Mouse input handled via MonoBehaviour callbacks (`OnMouseDown`, `OnMouseOver`, etc.)
 4. Keyboard/mouse actions defined via InputActions and InputActionAssets in the new Input System
 5. Unity UI (uGUI) interactable components (buttons, input fields, etc.)

+During gameplay, the bot invokes the `RGActionManager.GetValidActions()` method to request the set of valid actions.
+An _instance_ of each action will be created for each active component in the scene that the action is associated with.
+This means that if the component is not present, the action will be considered invalid since it does not have any instances.

 ## RGActionManager Usage